jmvrbanac/Specter/docs/using/index.rst

---xunit-results        Output xUnit XML results into a specified file --json-results         Saves Specter JSON results into a specifed file --no-color             Disables ASCII color codes --parallel             Activates parallel testing mode --num-processes        Specifies the number of processes to use under parallel mode (default: 6) --show-all-expects     Displays all expectations for test cases
+--xunit-results        Output xUnit XML results into a specified file --json-results         Saves Specter JSON results into a specifed file --no-color             Disables ASCII color codes --ascii-only           Disables color and uses only ascii characters (useful for CI systems).
+--parallel             Activates parallel testing mode --num-processes        Specifies the number of processes to use under parallel mode (default: 6) --show-all-expects     Displays all expectations for test cases